Ashwini203205/PYTHON/README.md

 FILE OPERATIONS,
  1. Open a file and read data,
  2. Open a file and write data(overwrite mode),
- 3 .Open a file and append data (write at the end of the file), r+,w+,a+.
+ 3. Open a file and append data (write at the end of the file), r+,w+,a+.

 DAY E: